kubevirt/kubevirt/docs/getting-started.md

 `cluster/virtctl.sh` is a wrapper around `virtctl`. `virtctl` brings all virtual machine specific commands with it.
 It is supplement to `kubectl`.

+**Note:** If accessing your cluster through ssh, be sure to forward your X11 session in order to launch `virtctl vnc`.